mattj23/covid-delta-usa/readme.md

 When this now-infected virus carrying individual is part of a future potential transmission event with another individual, the carrier's "infectivity" is determined by determining the days passed since the individual developed symptoms (will be negative for pre-symptomatic transmission) and plugged into Ashcroft/He's gamma distribution.
 The infectivity in this case is a scaled, dimensionless probability of transmitting an infection whose absolute magnitude is unimportant<sup>[10](#infectivity)</sup> but whose relative value against other dates and other viral variants will have a meaningful effect on the model output.

+For the delta variant, a very recent July 23, 2021 preprint<sup>[11](#li2021)</sup> studying an outbreak in Guangzhou noted that relative viral loads were 1260x higher on the day of first detection than they were for older variants.
+Additionally, the day of the first positive PCR+ test was 4 days for the delta variant vs 6 days for the 2020 outbreak.
+Thus, for a quick and dirty estimation, this model estimates the incubation time of the delta variant by drawing from Li's exponentiated Weibull and then scaling the result by 2/3rds.

+The >1000-fold increase in viral load does not correspond with a 1000x increase in infectivity, but rough estimates of R<sub>0</sub> values for traditional models are placing delta at 8 to 9<sup>[12](#cdcleak)</sup>, while the pre-alpha variants were around 3 and the alpha variant is potentially 4 to 5.
+As such it's possible to make a rough estimate of delta's infectivity by scaling the output of Ashcroft/He's gamma distribution between 2 and 3.
+More detailed estimation is covered in the section below devoted to discovering the [relative infectivity of the delta variant.](#relative-infectivity-of-delta-variant)

+Additionally, other probability distributions can and will be added here to track disease progression; this will allow the recording of aggregate population statistics for things like disease severity, hospitalizations, and mortality.

+#### Immunity and probability of infection

+On the disease carrier side, the "infectivity" is computed as described above.
+If the exposed individual has an immunity, however, the probability check against the carrier's infectivity is pre-empted and the transmission event is not completed.

+*Note: by pre-empting the infectivity check before it happens based on a binary value of immunity, the micro-mechanics explicitly do not contain any mechanism by which a person's immunity reacts differently to various levels of infective potency of the carrier.
+This could be implemented in the future if such a mechanism could be characterized.*

+Immunity is a complex subject, both biologically and in the model.
+Unfortunately, there are no good direct empirical measurements of immunity isolated from social and other factors.
+The only measures of immunity we have are efficacy values which represent a reduction in incidence ratio between groups.
+Because the system being studied is **not** under steady state conditions, efficacy values are products of the exact time period in which they were measured and do not directly represent underlying probabilities<sup>[14](#efficacy_footnote)</sup>.

 ---